Burdekin River discovered by Captain Wickham in H.M.S. Beagle, first called the Wickham River, changed to Burdekin by Leichhardt.

 The first railway bridge over the Burdekin river officially opened and was known as Inkerman Bridge.
 Ayr and Bowen now linked by rail.

 Inkerman mill, erected by John Drysdale on the southern bank of the Burdekin, crushed for the first time.

 Power House was constructed in Ayr, one of the first country towns to be electrically lighted.

 Inkerman irrigation Scheme opened by Premier, Mr E.G. Theodore.

 First edition of Home Hill newspaper “The Observer” was printed.
-The Observer is printed weekly on a Thursday.

 Death of John Drysdale, memorial clock in his honour unveiled in 1930.